puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 <div class = "lvm-task-number"><p>Task 12:</p></div>

-Before getting started, go ahead and connect to your agent system.
+Start by connecting to your agent system.
 When you began this quest, the system you used in the last quest was destroyed and a new one was created.
 This new system has the Puppet agent pre-installed, so there's no need to repeat the installation process.
-Go ahead and connect to the new agent system with the same credentials you used in the last quest.
+Go ahead and connect to the new agent system with the same credentials you used in the last quest:

 **username: learning**
 **password: puppet**